 Trehalose pathway genes were listed as domestication improvement candidates in maize [44], however, the link to traits was not shown.
 It leads to the interesting question of the extent to which domestication and breeding have already directed selection of TPS and TPP variants, for which traits and to what extent further changes are possible.
 The interventions so far discussed here in different crops indicate that further changes in the trehalose pathway are indeed possible for crop improvement beyond what breeding and selection have already achieved.
 Up until now a comprehensive evaluation of genetic variation in TPS and TPP genes and link to traits had yet to be performed for a major crop.
 Lyra et al. [45] used exome-capture sequencing on TPS and TPP genes from [46] to estimate and partition the genetic variation of yield-related traits in a spring wheat high biomass associated breeding panel (HiBAP [47]).
-Two analyses were carried out with the sequences of TPS and TPP genes to look for associations with several traits measured on the same population at the gene-level and at the level of SNPs within these genes.
+The HiBAP population has diverse genetic heritage consisting of 97 elite high yield lines and 52 high biomass lines (landraces and pre-breeding material).
+Exome capture is the sequencing of only protein coding (exonic) regions of the genome and allows identification of where amino acid changes in the sequence may interrupt protein function.
+This was performed on the HiBAP population and tTwo analyses were carried out with the sequences of TPS and TPP genes to look for associations with several traits measured on the same population-These analyses were at the gene-level and at the level of SNPs within these genes.
 Table 1 summarises the significant gene-trait associations that were found.
 Expression of these genes was wide ranging in roots, leaves and reproductive tissue (Figures 3 and 4).
 In field trials under fully irrigated conditions in Yaqui Valley, Mexico, twelve phenotypes were directly correlated to TPS and TPP genes including biomass, plant height, spikelet fertility, spikes per m2, grains per m2 and grain-filling traits.
 Interestingly, some genes for traits were under positive selection indicating that genetic change in both TPS and TPP genes was being tolerated and selected into new material e.g. for grains per m2, plant height, infertile spikelets per spike and grain filling duration.
 Some genes also showed a high degree of heritability for grain per m2, grain per spike, grain filling duration, biomass and days to anthesis indicating a strong contribution of the pathway to traits.
-Not surprisingly in a pathway where TPS and TPP act together there were epistatic interactions between TPS and TPP genes e.g. between TPS1 and a TPP gene and also within TPS and TPP genes.
+Genes closest to Arabidopsis TPS1 showed particularly striking effects with one gene on chromosome D showing strong effects on height and grain numbers.
+Potentially, gene editing could target this gene directly to increase grain numbers.
+TPP genes particularly from exotic material had strong proportions of heritability for grain per m2, grain per spike and grain filling and potentially could be incorporated into elite material to improve these traits.
+Also nNot surprisingly in a pathway where TPS and TPP act together there were epistatic interactions between TPS and TPP genes e.g. between TPS1 and a TPP gene and also within TPS and TPP genes.
 The data indicated a considerable contribution of this regulatory pathway to phenotypic variation, showing historical selection for harvest index, final biomass, plant height and flowering time with further opportunities to improve traits that increase grain numbers per unit area of land and grain filling which would likely affect grain size.
-The paper provides a basis for greater in-depth characterisation of these genes in yield traits and for use in strategic crosses and is likely to be an important resource of information for the improvement of wheat and possibly other crops too.
+The paper provides a basis for greater in depth characterisation of these genes in yield traits and for use in strategic crosses and is likely to be an important resource of information for improvement of wheat and possibly other crops too.